 Cracking Compliance: Traditional banking for unconventional business clients

-However, it can be challenging for cryptocurrency exchanges to find business banking services through traditional banks.
+However, it can be challenging for cryptocurrency-focused ventures to find business banking services through traditional banks.
 This is particularly the case for up-and-coming Canadian crypto exchanges looking for business banking services here at home.

 It is not without good reason that, historically, cryptocurrency has been taboo for banks.
 The anonymity and barriers to satisfying regulatory requirements that are the foundation of many currencies and exchanges often make traditional business banking off limits.
 Banks are built upon the tenets of knowing customers, avoiding money laundering, and minimizing financial and brand risk.